kaaproject/kaa-rfcs/0003/README.md

 - `{message-type}` is the expected type of response message.

 Whenever the NATS `replyTo` subject is set in a request message, the recipients SHOULD use that subject to respond with messages of a matching message type.
-In cases when the recipient service needs to respond with a different message type, it SHOULD substitute the last token in the `replyTo` subject accordingly.
+In cases when the recipient service needs to respond with a different message type, it SHOULD substitute the last token in the `replyTo` subject according to that message type.